 He opened his eyes to the sunrise filtering though the lace curtains, and moaned in protest.
 “Looks cold.”

 “Let’s get out of here.”

-Dan pulled his wife tighter against his body, matching her soft curves to his harder lines under the soft warmth of homemade quilts.
+Dan pulled his wife closer, matching her soft curves to his harder lines under the warmth of homemade quilts.
 “Let’s not.”

 “We could go fishing at the lake.”

 “Liar.”
 Millie laughed.
 Her long, blonde hair caught in his stubble as she snuggled into him.

 “Shh.”
 He ran his lips along the graceful curve of her neck, tasting the salt of her skin.
 “You’ll wake the dog.”

 “She hates the park.”